Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Final Thoughts

-Cornering in a racing go-kart is all about smooth steering inputs and picking your entry and braking points effectively.
-When you consciously think of where you need to be braking and where your entry point is going to be, you’ll be surprised how quickly you’ll start do this instinctively even if you go to a track you’ve never seen before.
+Cornering in a racing go-kart is all about making smooth steering inputs and picking your entry and braking points effectively.
+When you consciously think of where you need to be braking and where your entry point is going to be, you’ll be surprised how quickly you’ll start do this instinctively – even if you go to a track you’ve never raced on before!